 11th and 12th (Prerequisites: Algebra II/MA 70, three previous lab sciences and teacher recommendation.)

 Description: This lab-based yearlong course is a rigorous, college level study of motion, static and dynamic mechanics, circular motion, gravitation, work, and energy.
 There is a strong emphasis on laboratory experimentation and mathematical computation.
 Students may register for credit through Coconino Community College and/or take the AP Physics 1 exam in May.
-This is also a dual-enrollment course that correlates to PHY 111 and PHY 112 at CCC.
+Fee required.